When she was thinking about the benefits of graduate school, Cindy Dever saw the value of an MBA as three letters that would help her résumé pop.

 So far, the experience has turned out to be much, much more.
 Dever has been promoted twice since beginning the Stevens MBA program, and is now senior manager of marketing and strategy development at Pfizer’s Greenstone Division.

-And Dever said she sees a direct correlation between her Stevens classes and her increasing responsibilities and successes at work.
+And Dever, who completed her degree in 2019, said she sees a direct correlation between her Stevens classes and her increasing responsibilities and successes at work.

 “I thought most of the knowledge I would get in my career would be from learning on the job and career training in the field,” Dever said.
 “It wasn’t until I started the MBA program that I realized the value doesn’t come two years from now, when I get that degree and put that bullet on my résumé.
 The value is coming in every class, every week, in every project I’m working on.”

-In fact, while Dever was applying to her new role, which she started in May, it was just after completing a marketing class and in the midst of a strategy class.
+In fact, while Dever was applying to her new role, it was just after completing a marketing class and in the midst of a strategy class.

 “There were so many concepts — corporate strategy, business unit strategy, balanced scorecards — introduced in those classes that I talked about during the interview process — and I am using those concepts every day in my new role,” she said.
 “For me to have so much familiarity with these different kind of functions and concepts — I feel really empowered, over the last couple of years, to offer a lot of value in my role.”